-Mary suffered from Alzheimer’s disease and lived in a nursing home where her care fees were paid by NHS Continuing Healthcare funding (NHS CHC).
+Mary suffered from Alzheimer’s disease and lived in a nursing home in the Midlands where her care fees were paid by NHS Continuing Healthcare funding (NHS CHC).
 Four months before Mary passed away, the Clinical Commissioning Group (CCG) decided that she was no longer eligible for NHS CHC funding and the duty to meet Mary’s care and support needs passed to the Local Authority Social Services department.

 Mary’s Attorney gave Social Services all of the information needed for the financial assessment, but the assessment had not been completed by the time Mary died.
 Mary’s executor, a solicitor, received a bill for £14,000 unpaid care home fees for the four month period.

 Mary’s only asset was a small house in poor repair, which was occupied by her daughter, who had care needs.
 Mary’s daughter was concerned that she would become homeless if the house had to be sold to settle the alleged debt.